go-pg/docs/docs/rest-api.md

 ## Router

-This tutorial defines 3 HTTP endpoints using treemux router:
+This tutorial defines 3 HTTP handlers using treemux router:

 ```go
 var Router = treemux.New()